WILDLIFE, CULTURE & ALASKA HIGHWAY

 ARRANGING YOUR FLIGHTS

-LAND: This tour begins and ends in Anchorage, Alaska.
-On Day 1, flights should arrive in Anchorage by 6pm; early check-in cannot be guaranteed before 4pm.
-On Day 10, flights may depart Anchorage after 8am.
+LAND: This tour begins in Seattle, WA and ends in Anchorage, Alaska.
+On Day 1, flights should arrive in Seattle by 6pm.
+On Day 18, flights may depart Anchorage after 8am.